2017-18 Total Australian ODA Estimated Outcome

 We are also working with Indonesia to prevent, detect and control emerging infectious diseases, a threat to Indonesian and Australian security, and we continue to prepare for and provide support to Indonesia during times of humanitarian need.

-We work with Indonesia to ensure that the poor and marginalized in society benefit from economic growth, helping to meet Indonesia's poverty reduction targets by improving basic services and employment opportunities.
+We work with Indonesia to ensure that the poor and marginalised in society benefit from economic growth, helping to meet Indonesia's poverty reduction targets by improving basic services and employment opportunities.
 We are helping develop better quality economic and social protection policies based on research and analysis.
 We are pursuing programs for women's economic and political empowerment, which help women gain jobs and other sources of financial security.
 Marginalised groups benefit from improved disability access and support as well as better local service provision.
-Having helped improve citizens' access to legal services, our law and justice work will shift to support for counter-terrorism and prison and court reforms.
+Having helped improve citizens' access to legal services, our law and justice work will shift to support for counter-terrorism, and prison and court reforms.